South Korea Opposition Set For Landslide In Parliamentary Election - UrduPoint

 But Lee, while fending off a slew of graft probes he says are politically motivated, has secured revenge with the election result following a bruising and polarising campaign.

-"I'll watch the people's choice with a humble heart," Lee said after the vote, local media reported.

-From the start of his presidency, Yoon has been unpopular, with ratings hitting the low 30s, and the PPP's lack of control of the National Assembly has stymied his socially conservative legislative agenda.
+From the start of his presidency, Yoon has been unpopular, with ratings hitting the low 30s, and the PPP's lack of control of the National Assembly stymying his socially conservative legislative agenda.

 This includes planned healthcare reforms -- that are backed by voters but have sparked a crippling strike by doctors -- and a pledge to abolish the ministry of gender equality.

-PPP leader Han Dong-hoon said that "exit polls are disappointing...
-We will watch the vote count", the Yonhap news Agency reported.
+PPP leader Han Dong-hoon had earlier said that "exit polls are disappointing...
+We will watch the vote count", the Yonhap reported.

 Recent Stories